0x7ffc/0x7ffc.github.io/_posts/2018-06-04-binary-search.md

 end
 ```

 Easy right?
 However sometimes you need more than finding a target.
 Sometimes you may not have a sequence like an array.
-Let's take it further, array lookup is essentailly a function: given x, f(x) is the search target, and the equality check for finding the target is also just a predicate over f(x): given predicate p, we want to find the first x such that p(f(x)) is true:
+Let's take it further, array lookup is essentially a function: given x, f(x) is the search target, and the equality check for finding the target is also just a predicate over f(x): given predicate p, we want to find the first x such that p(f(x)) is true:

 ```ruby
 def bs(f, p, lo, hi)